giovannimarchiori/calodisplay/README.md

 # calodisplay
-Allegro ECal (and HCAL) display
+Allegro ECal (and HCAL) display.

 The source files are located in `src`

-Setup the environment with `source setup.sh`
+Make sure ROOT is correctly setup, then setup the environment with `source setup.sh`

 Compile with `make`